TGDivy/TGDivy/README.md

 ## 💬🌞

-> What you do today can improve all your tomorrows. ~ Ralph Marston
+> Of all men's miseries the bitterest is this: to know so much and to have control over nothing.  ~ Herodotus

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )